Home >course-offerings > Course Catalog

 Good career information is essential in making good career decisions.
 This course will allow students to investigate a variety of occupations, identify career fields that best fit their interests, and identify skills needed to pursue different careers.
 Students will complete a skills inventory, develop a resume, write a letter of application, and practice good interview techniques.
 Students will use the Minnesota Career Information System (MCIS) website extensively.

-Introduction to Education I (CIS)
+Introduction to Education I

 • Duration: Semester